 Indicator Summary of Statements Activities on the emotional learning system Emotional activities can be put at the early of learning and done together with physical activities.
 Activities in the social learning system Social learning activities can be done together with physical learning activities because they are interrelated.
 Activities in the cognitive learning system Cognitive learning activities can be tailored to the characteristics of the SNSs, what methods or media will be used.
 The achievement of SNSs can be adjusted to the abilities of SNSs Activities in the physical learning system Physical activity can be put at the forefront of or in conjunction with social, cognitive, or emotional learning.
 Activities in the reflective learning system Reflective learning is tailored to the needs or specialty of SNSs.
-Ease of use of the model instructional Easy or not depends on class conditions, as well as the approach based on the brain's natural learning characteristics of SNSs who study together with regular systems students The purpose of using the model instructional Very accommodating to all student needs, both SNSs and approach based on the brain's natural learning GSs. systems Feasibility of using the model instructional The model covers all aspects of student development, namely approach based on the brain's natural learning five of the brain's natural learning systems, which are very systems in inclusive classrooms much needed in inclusive classrooms.
-Suitability of with the model instructional The model instructional approach based on the brain's natural approach based on the brain's natural learning learning systems is very much following inclusive education systems the principles of inclusive education principles.
-It can meet all students' needs, accommodate all student characteristics, and develop skills that should be D 1.d improved, especially for SNSs.
+Easy or not depends on class conditions, as well as the approach based on the brain's natural learning systems students The purpose of using the model instructional Very accommodating to all student needs, both SNSs and approach based on the brain's natural GSs. learning systems The model covers all aspects of student development, namely 11 five of the brain's natural learning systems, which are very learning systems in inclusive classrooms much needed in inclusive classrooms.
+The model instructional approach based on the brain's approach based on the brain's natural learning systems the principles of inclusive education principles.
+It can meet all students' needs, education accommodate all student characteristics, and develop skills Recommendations that should be improved, especially for SNSs.
 Recommendations There is a need for guidelines or books/modules for teachers and schools in implementing the model instructional approach based on the brain's natural learning systems in inclusive classrooms.
-It can be disseminated to inclusive schools.
+It can be disseminated to inclusive schools. it can be disseminated to inclusive schools.